DoneJS StealJS jQuery++ FuncUnit DocumentJS

 Binding options by index

 The HTML for this example is intentionally verbose to make it easier to understand.
-Normally you would use stache to generate the <option>
+Normally you would use stache to generate the <option>s directly from the months list like:

 <select value:bind="index-to-selected(selectedMonth, months)">